Supersonic-Sites/Condesa/content/services.md

         aos: fade-up
         icon: "#paint-brush"
         title: Create Your Own
-        desc: Bring your brilliant ideas to the table and let's work together on your masterpiece.
+        desc: Bring your own brilliant ideas to the table and let's work together on your masterpiece.
         cta_select: true
       - cta: Our Process
         cta_link: "#process"